brussell36/TapRoom2/README.md

 | 4.
 As a user, I want to see how many pints are left in a keg. | Pour button | 123 pints left |
 | 5.
 As a user, I want to be able to click a button next to a keg whenever I sell a pint of it.
 This should decrease the number of pints left by 1.
 Pints should not be able to go below 0. | Pour button | Out of Stock |

+## Setup/Installation Instructions

+* Clone this repository to your project directory https://github.com/brussell36/TapRoom.git
+* Run `npm install`
+* Run `npm start` to start a development server to view the project.

 ## Known Bugs

 _No known issues.
 Please contact me if you have any problems._